 Professional Internships for PhD Students (PIPS)

-Would you like to get work placement experience with this scheme?
+Are you a BBSRC-funded PhD student looking for a work placement experience?
 Visit our funding page to apply.

 Having a well-rounded skill set is a great way to enhance your CV.
 Undertaking an internship can provide context for your doctoral research in relation to the wider regulatory and professional environment while also providing you with additional skills.
 The Professional Internship for PhD Students (PIPS) is a key component of our Doctoral Training Partnership programme.

 This 3-month integrated placement provides BBSRC-funded DTP PhD students the opportunity to carry out a work placement unrelated to their doctoral research during their PhD.
 Such experience is important both to help early career researchers understand the context of their research and to expose them to the range of opportunities in which they can apply their PhD skills and training after they graduate.